-Automated Text & Image Extraction Module (ATIE\MOD)
+Automated Text & Image Extraction Module (ATIE_MOD)

-The results of our previous work (Raja et al., 2012) while insightful and meaningful, involved tedious manual analysis the defense reports.
-The reports consist of a combination of voluminous structured and unstructured data; this restricted the study to a small set of programs.
-With "n" MDAP's and 12 reports a year, each MDAP accumulates n\12 reports where each report holds approximately a data of size 1MB.
+The ATIE_MOD supports data extraction from raw data.
+The results of our previous work (Raja et al. 2012) while insightful and meaningful, involved tedious manual analysis of the defense reports.
+The reports consist of a voluminous combination of structured and unstructured data; this restricted the study to a small set of programs.
+With 'n' MDAP's and 12 reports a year, each MDAP accumulates n12 reports where each report holds approximately a data of size 1MB.
 This estimation of data size multiplies with the number of years.
-Automating the extraction of data from DAES reports

-The performance of the MDAPs is reported periodically, once every month in a DAES' report in the form of PowerPoint files, Abode Acrobat files or as Word documents.
+The performance of the MDAPs is reported periodically, once every month in a DAES' report in the form of Power Point files, Abode Acrobat files or as Word documents.
 A report includes textual and pictorial description of the health/performance of a MDAP.
 The textual information is descriptive of the ISSUES (problems or issues of concern) and the corresponding corrective ACTIONS considered for a program.
-For example, Table 1 shows the ISSUE SUMMARY page of a DAES' report which includes the ISSUE of "unable to forecast cost" for a MDAP and necessary ACTION considered to resolve the ISSUE include "reducing the headcount" of a team.
+For example, Table 1 shows the ISSUE SUMMARY page of a DAES' report which includes the ISSUE of 'unable to forecast cost' for a MDAP and necessary ACTION considered to resolve the ISSUE include 'reducing the headcount' of a team.